 This Educator Impact Customer Agreement (the “Agreement”) is between you and EI Pty Ltd (ABN 32 169 499 807) (“EI”).
 If you are agreeing to this Agreement not as an individual but on behalf of your company or school, then “Customer” or “you” means your company or your school, and you are binding your company or school to this Agreement.
 EI may modify this Agreement from time to time, subject to the terms in Section 25 (Changes to this Agreement) below.

-By clicking on the “I agree” (or similar button) that is presented to you at the time of your Order, or by using or accessing Educator Impact’s products, you indicate your assent to be bound by this Agreement.
+By clicking on the “I agree” (or similar button) that is presented to you at the time of your Order, or by making a payment in relation to an invoice or using or accessing Educator Impact’s products, you indicate your assent to be bound by this Agreement.

 EI’s Invoice will specify the number of licences, subscription start and subscription end and billing requirements.

 3. EDUCATOR IMPACT OBLIGATIONS

 3.1.
 Educator Impact grants the Customer: a. a non-exclusive, non-transferable, personal limited use right to access and use the Services for the Customer’s internal business operations for the number of licences for which the Customer has paid the fees for the Subscription Period; b. the right to receive support services.
 3.2.
 Educator Impact will perform its obligations under this Agreement with due care and in a professional timely manner and will seek the Customer’s feedback, and wherever possible make continual improvements to its services.